Spring Garden Revival

 Hull Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Hull is regulated under the Wetlands Protection Act (M.G.L. c.
+Fertilizer applications near wetlands and protected areas in Hull are regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams.
-No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
-Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
-Always use proper application techniques—avoid impervious surfaces, sweep granules back onto turf, and never hose into storm drains.
-Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
-For habitat protection, avoid combination products with insecticides and coordinate with Hull’s biodiversity initiatives.
-Contact:
+Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
+Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms and eutrophication.
+Proper application techniques include avoiding impervious surfaces, sweeping granules back onto turf, and using deflector shields near water bodies.
+Applications should be timed for a minimum 24–48 hour rain-free period, avoiding events if more than 0.5 inches of rain is forecast.
+Pollinator and beneficial insect protection is also emphasized, with seasonal restrictions and avoidance of combination products containing insecticides.

 Hull Conservation Commission